owncloud-archive/documentation/developer_manual/core/theming.rst

 To save you time and effort, you can use the shell script below, to create the basis of a new theme from ownCloud's example theme.

+Using this script, you will have a new theme, ready to go, in less than five seconds.
+You can execute this script with two variables; the first one is the **theme name** and the second one is your **ownCloud directory**.

+For example:

+     theme-bootstrap.sh mynewtheme /var/www/owncloud

 .. literalinclude:: ../scripts/theme-bootstrap.sh
    :language: bash